zczqas/interpreter-in-go/README.md

 # Interpreter in Golang

 This project is an interpreter for a simple programming language written in Go.
-The interpreter supports basic arithmetic operations, variable declarations, and function definitions.
+The interpreter supports mathematical expressions, variable bindings, functions and the application of those functions, conditionals, return statements and even advanced concepts like higher-order functions and closures.
+And then there are the different data types: integers, booleans, strings, arrays and hashes.

 ## Project Structure